abelperezok/aws-serverless-netcore/netcore3.1/part-12/README.md

 ```

-Let's verify that if we invoke GetItems again, we effectively get the two items previously inserted.
+Verify that if we invoke GetItems again, we effectively get the two items previously inserted.

 ```shell
 $ dotnet lambda invoke-function -fn GetItems --region eu-west-1